fssa-batch3/pranaw.murugesan__web_project_2/README.md

         3. View the list of available course.
     - Expected Result:
         - The user can view the list of available course.
+### Search Courses in course page ( Completed :white_check_mark: )
+- Scenario 1: Successfully search course
+    - Steps:
+        1. Log in as a learner.
+        2. Navigate to the course listing page.
+        3. Select a search bar
+        4. Search for the course you want to learn
+    - Expected Result:
+        - The user can view the course who he/she inputed text in search bar
 ### View course introduction ( completed :white_check_mark: )
 - Scenario 1: Successfully view course details
     - Steps: